Oficina de Envigado: History

 On July 20, 2014, Hernán Alonso Villa, better known as El Ratón (The Mouse), was stopped en route to one of his safe houses in the south-eastern province of Alicante carrying €40,000 (£31,660) in cash which, according to police, came from drug running and assassinations Villa served as head of Oficina's military wing and was believed to have carried out 400 murders, and other criminal acts including disappearances, extortions and kidnappings.

 On December 9, 2017, then Oficina leaders Juan Carlos Mesa Vallejo, also known as “Tom” or “Carlos Chata,” was arrested on December 9 while celebrating his 50th birthday and was charged with aggravated criminal association, illegally carrying military-grade weapons and use of false documents.

-One of the leaders of La Oficina, Sebastián Murillo Echeverri, alias "Lindo" and "Lindolfo", son of Rodrigo Murillo alias Jimmy from the Medellin Cartel, was arrested on February 6, 2018 in El Poblado, Medellin along with several high-ranking members of the Group.
+One of the leaders of La Oficina, Sebastián Murillo Echeverri, alias "Lindo" and "Lindolfo", son of Rodrigo Murillo alias Jimmy from the Medellín Cartel, was arrested on February 6, 2018 in El Poblado, Medellín along with several high-ranking members of the Group.

 On March 23, 2019, Iván Darío Suárez Muñoz, alias “Iván el Barbado,” was arrested during a raid on a luxury condo in Piedecuesta, a town in the northeast department of Santander.
 On April 3, 2019, Mauricio Zapata Orozco, alias “Chicho,” was arrested at his parents’ home in the wealthy El Poblado district.
 Orozco came to lead “La Terraza,” one of the Oficina's subgroups, two years after his release from prison.
 On May 8, 2019, John Eduard Barbosa, an ex-police officer and Oficina lieutenant, was captured while driving in Sabaneta, on the outskirts of Medellín.
 The arrests of these three individuals left Oficina de Evigado with only five remaining operatives and leaders still at large in the group's homeland of Medellín.

 Transformation into organized crime coalition

 On June 11, 2019, John Fredy Yepes, alias "Clemente" was arrested.
-Succeeding Tom as head of the Oficina de Envigado, Clemente was also described as "Medellin's top mafia boss."
+Succeeding Tom as head of the Oficina de Envigado, Clemente was also described as "Medellín's top mafia boss."
 His arrest was the latest of more than 135 Oficina bosses and gang leaders arrested over the past three years who made it to the top of the crime organization in little more than 10 years.
 La Oficina's board of directors was also reported to consist of only five leaders and operatives.
 Despite this, overall Oficina membership was believed to be at 1,500, The next month, however, it was reported that La Oficina was no longer an individual organization and was transformed into a "mafia federation" consisting of smaller organized crime organizations.
 As members of La Oficina, these organizations also serve as coalition partners.